Fuzzy Least Squares Twin Support Vector Machines: Background

 \subsection{Twin Support Vector Machine}

-In SVM only one hyperplane does the task of partitioning the samples into two groups of positive and negative classes.
-For the first time in 2007, Jayadeva et al. \cite{khemchandani2007twin} proposed TSVM with the idea of using two hyperplanes in which samples are assigned to a class according to their distance from the hyperplanes.
-The main equations of TSVM are as follows:
+SVM finds a single hyperplane for classifying samples.
+Jayadeva et al. \cite{khemchandani2007twin} proposed T-SVM with the idea of finding two hyperplanes in which samples are assigned to a class according to their distance from the hyperplanes.
+Equations of the two hyperplanes are as follows:

-where $w^{(i)}$ and $b^{(i)}$ are the weight vector and bias term of the $i^{th}$ hyperplane, respectively.
-Each hyperplane represents the samples of its class.
-This concept is geometrically depicted in Fig. \ref{TSVM} for a toy example.
-In TSVM, the two hyperplanes are non-parallel.
-Each of them is closest to the samples of its own class and farthest from the samples of the opposite class \cite{zhang2014sparse,Ding2014an}.
+where $\pmb{w}_{i}$ and $b_{i}$ denote the parameters of the $i^{th}$ hyperplane.
+Hyperplanes are non-parallel, and each of them is closest to the samples of its own class and farthest from the samples of the opposite class.
+The concept is geometrically depicted in Figure \ref{TSVM} for a toy example.

-Let us assume that $A$ and $B$ indicate two data points of class $+1$ and class $-1$, respectively.
-The two hyperplanes are obtained by solving Eq.
-(4) and Eq.
-(5).
+Assume a binary classification task with classes $+1$ and $-1$, and $\pmb{A} \in \mathbb{R}^{n_{1}\times d}$ and $\pmb{B} \in \mathbb{R}^{n_{2}\times d}$ indicate matrices of samples belonging to classes $+1$ and $-1$, respectively.
+Each row of these matrices denotes one sample of their corresponding class.
+The two hyperplanes of T-SVM obtained by solving equations \ref{eq2} and \ref{eq3}.

-In these equations $\xi$ represents the slack variables, $e_{i} \; (i \in \{1,2\})$ is a column vector of ones with desirable length, and $p_{1}$ and $p_{2}$ are penalty parameters.
+In these equations, $\pmb{\xi}$ represents the vector of slack variables of size $n$, and $\pmb{\xi} \geq \pmb{0}$ means each component of this vector is non-negative.
+If the training samples are not linearly separable, the standard approach is to let the decision margins make a few mistakes (i.e. some points are inside or in the wrong side of the margin).
+Each non-zero element of the slack variables vector determines a cost for the misclassified sample which is proportional to the distance between the sample and the true decision margin.
+In the above equations, $\pmb{e}_{i} \; (i \in \{1,2\})$ is a column vector of ones with appropriate length, and $p_{1}$ and $p_{2}$ are penalty parameters.